 Yes, we have a long list of requirements for considering new hires.
-An ideal new recruit in our team has a passion for analytics, knowledge of algorithms and a couple of coding languages, has learned how to vizualise the numbers and tell a story based on data, is interested in understanding and solving business challenges, is a great communicator and perhaps even a good project manager.
+An ideal new recruit in our team has a passion for analytics, knowledge of algorithms or data platforms and pipelines, knows a couple of coding languages, has learned how to visualize the numbers and tell a story based on data, is interested in understanding and solving business challenges, is a great communicator and perhaps even a good project manager.
 To top it off, that person is able to work autonomously while being a great team player, is critical on the output produced, is creative and – increasingly important – is versatile, eager to adapt to new technology.

 *Sigh* Consider the challenge of finding the right person given our wish list.
 However, it is not uncommon that we compromise when one of those requirements is not (fully) met.